MelkoCollective/CDL_2020/Project_2_VQE_Molecules/README.md

 # For more details refer to the [Business Application found here](./Business_Application.md)

+# Further Challenges - Business-related questions in the context of quantum entrepreneurship

+1. What other molecular properties can one obtain using VQE for the purpose of rational material and drug design?

+Interview with Gavin from IBM

+Outside of reactions, another area of interest are general properties of molecules.
+Examples include dipole moments, excited states (this is one property, he says, that all industries care about!), electro-chemical processes - Can we make OLEDs, photoacid generators, and better batteries out of these things?
+Scientists also care about the interaction of molecules with light.
+On the materials side, they care about periodic solids and crystalline materials.
+And, one thing scientists care about that is cross-cutting is quantum machine learning to improve anything that they are doing classically.

+2. What are the systems (molecules/materials) which are challenging for classical computing and whose modelling is valuable?

+Interview with Gavin from IBM

+I asked Gavin if there large molecules that currently cannot be studied, but that are very important/impactful.
+His immediate answer was the iron complex that is used for nitrogen fixation (1-2% of the world’s energy is consumed for this process).
+But he said we are probably years away from fully understanding that.

+3. What businesses can benefit from more accurate electronic strucutre calculations?

+Interview with Gavin from IBM

+I asked Gavin if he knows of cases where VQE has been used in industries outside of chemistry/pharmaceuticals.
+He said that VQE has actually been adapted and used in finance for the use case of CVAR (conditional value-at-risk).
+Then they took this method from finance and used it back in the chemistry world!
+Also he said people have thought about how to use VQE QAOA for optimization algorithms within chemistry.

 ## Presenting your results in your pull request
 For your pull request, consider the following for the presentation of your final results:
 - Work entirely in the directory for Project 2.